22 Weeks Pregnant Abdominal Pain | Clear Causes Explained

 Several factors contribute to abdominal pain during mid-pregnancy.
 These causes can be broadly grouped into normal pregnancy changes and medical conditions that require attention.

-- Round Ligament Pain: As the uterus expands, the round ligaments stretch, causing sharp or dull pains on one or both sides of the lower abdomen.
+• Round Ligament Pain: As the uterus expands, the round ligaments stretch, causing sharp or dull pains on one or both sides of the lower abdomen or groin.

-- Preterm Labor: Persistent cramping or contractions before 37 weeks may signal early labor.
+• Preterm Labor: Persistent cramping or contractions before 37 weeks may signal early labor and should be taken seriously.

-- Placental Problems: Conditions like placental abruption cause sudden, severe abdominal pain and require emergency care.
+• Placental Problems: Conditions like placental abruption can cause sudden, severe abdominal pain and require emergency care.

 The Role of Uterine Growth in Abdominal Discomfort

-By 22 weeks, your uterus sits just above your belly button and weighs roughly 500 grams.
+By 22 weeks, your uterus has usually grown to around the level of the belly button or slightly above it.
 This growth stretches supporting ligaments dramatically.
 The round ligaments on each side act like elastic bands holding the uterus in place.
-When these stretch suddenly—say when you stand up quickly or change position—you might feel sharp pains.
+When these stretch suddenly—say when you stand up quickly, cough, sneeze, laugh, or change position—you might feel sharp pains.

-These pains typically last seconds to minutes and are harmless.
-They often occur on the right side but can affect either side.
-Unlike labor pains, they don’t come with other symptoms like bleeding or fever.
+These pains typically last seconds to minutes and are often harmless when they are brief and not paired with other symptoms.
+They may occur on the right side but can affect either side.
+Unlike labor pains, they do not usually come in a regular pattern or come with warning symptoms like heavy bleeding, fever, fluid leaking, or worsening pelvic pressure.

 Differentiating Normal Pain from Warning Signs